-Mr. Vincent Lotano, Director of Human Resources, Section 504 Administrator and ADA Coordinator MacDonald Hall, room A-219, 908-709-7046, vincent.lotano@ucc.edu

-All requests for accommodations from Union County College employees, guests, and visitors, pursuant to Section 504 or the ADA, should be directed to Mr. Lotano, the Section 504 Administrator and ADA Coordinator.
-All matters, other than student accommodation requests and complaints, also may be directed to Mr. Lotano.
+Vincent Lotano, Associate Vice President, Administration, MacDonald Hall, room CR MD 219, 908-709-7046, vincent.lotano@ucc.edu All requests for accommodations from Union County College employees, guests, and visitors, pursuant to Section 504 or the ADA, should be directed to Mr. Lotano, the Section 504 Administrator and ADA Coordinator.
+All matters, other than student accommodation requests and complaints, also may be directed to Vincent Lotano.

+Transforming

+Our Community...

+One Student

-Transforming Our Community...
-One Student at a Time
+at a Time